Human-AI Teaming

 Upon completion, participants will have:

-• Practical experience in prototyping Human-AI scenarios using the Human-AI Teaming Canvas
+• practical experience in prototyping human-AI scenarios using the Human-AI Teaming Canvas

 Training Modules